googleworkspace/classroomrosetta/README.md

 firebase init
 ```

-6. Configure the .env file
+6. Configure the .env file and replace as much as is available.
 ```
 PROJECT_NAME=<Project name>
 GCLOUD_PROJECT_ID=<Project name>